dotnet/AspNetCore.Docs/aspnetcore/razor-components/hosting-models.md

 ![ASP.NET Core Razor Components server-side: The browser interacts with the app (hosted inside of an ASP.NET Core app) on the server over a SignalR connection.](hosting-models/_static/server-side.png)

-To create a Razor Components app using the server-side hosting model, use the **Blazor (Server-side in ASP.NET Core)** template (`blazorserver` when using [dotnet new](/dotnet/core/tools/dotnet-new) at a command prompt).
+To create a Razor Components app using the server-side hosting model, use the ASP.NET Core **Razor Components** template (`razorcomponents` when using [dotnet new](/dotnet/core/tools/dotnet-new) at a command prompt).
 An ASP.NET Core app hosts the Razor Components server-side app and sets up the SignalR endpoint where clients connect.
 The ASP.NET Core app references the app's `Startup` class to add:

 * Server-side Razor Components services.
 * The app to the request handling pipeline.